 About the Project

-I was hired as an Agile IT Professional to help Level-up Works launch their cloud-based application.
-Level-up Works, a specialist in kids programming class was going through a business transformation that emphasized a new set of products and target customers.
+In this project, my role was to help Level-up Works design its cloud-based application.
+Level-up Works, a specialist in teaching young children programming classes, was going through a business transformation that emphasized a new set of products and target customers.

 I worked as a UX designer in a team of 3 UX Designers and 2 Developers.
 The project was 2 weeks long.